Conventional Loan Programs And Qualifying Requirements

 There are mandatory waiting period requirements after bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale to qualify for conventional loans.

 - 4 year waiting period after Chapter 7 Bankruptcy discharged date to qualify for conventional loans

 - 2 year waiting period after Chapter 13 Bankruptcy date to qualify for conventional mortgage loans

-- There is a four year waiting period to qualify for conventional loans after deed in lieu of foreclosure and/or short sale
+- There is a four-year waiting period to qualify for conventional loans after a deed in lieu of foreclosure and/or short sale

-- There is a seven year waiting period to qualify for conventional loans after the recorded date of standard foreclosure
+- There is a seven-year waiting period to qualify for conventional loans after the recorded date of a standard foreclosure

-Borrowers who need to qualify for Conventional Loans with a direct lender with no lender overlays please contact The Gustan Cho Team at Loan Cabin at 262-716-8151 or text for faster response.
+Borrowers who need to qualify for Conventional Loans with a direct lender with no lender overlays please contact us at Gustan Cho Associates at 262-716-8151 or text for faster response.
 Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.